Emotions Before Your Period: What's Normal, When to Worry, and When It Runs Deeper

 You’re Not Broken

-If this is you, please know: You’re not broken, and you’re not being “too sensitive.
-Your emotions are valid, and they’re your body’s way of telling you something important.
-There’s so much power in understanding your cycle and learning how to support yourself through the ups and downs.
+If this is you, please hear me: you are not broken, and you are not "too sensitive."
+Your emotions are valid.
+They're your body's way of telling you something matters.
+There's real power in understanding your cycle and learning to support yourself through the ups and downs — instead of bracing against yourself every month.

 When Should You Be Concerned About Your Emotions?